sweght/FEM-Protocol/docs/Attribution.md

 - **Code**: Apache 2.0 ([LICENSE-CODE](../LICENSE-CODE))
 - **Documentation**: CC-BY-SA 4.0 ([LICENSE-DOCS](../LICENSE-DOCS))

 This framework builds on a number of open standards and open-source projects.
-Below is a non-exhaustive list of protocols, libraries, and prior art that influenced or are directly incorporated into FEM/FEP.
+Below is a non-exhaustive list of protocols, libraries, and prior art that influenced or are directly incorporated into the FEM Protocol.

 | Component / Spec | Upstream Project | License | Where Used |
 |------------------|-----------------|---------|------------|